 My opinion of the website is pretty high.
 It is designed very well and has a high level of creativity.
+The fact that they give out free robux, which is the currency really helps my stress level as a parent with kids getting into micro transactions.
 Some of the games take a long time to load, even for my Mac with high-speed internet, but it didn’t seem to bother the kids, just yours truly.
-The kids had a lot of fun playing and there are a lot of different math skills to practice at differing levels of ability: addition, subtraction, multiplication, division, geometry, fractions, decimals, percents, conversions, etc. The main negative I could see was that some of the games had little to no math problems at all to solve and were basically glorified video games.
+The kids had a lot of fun playing and there are a lot of different math skills to practice at differing levels of ability: addition, subtraction, multiplication, division, geometry, fractions, decimals, percents, conversions, etc. The main negative I could see was that some of the games had little to no math problems at all to solve and were basically glorified video games, and if you like shooter games as Overwatch, you can go online to receive your boost ASAP.
 Those happened to be my son’s favorite games.
 Figures!

-Overall, though, I found the website to be engaging and entertaining for my kids, and yet hard enough to keep them coming back to really try and master concepts and game maneuvering.
+Overall, though, I visit website and found it engaging and entertaining for my kids, and yet hard enough to keep them coming back to really try and master concepts and game maneuvering.
 My lack of coordination didn’t seem to faze them at all.
 Ha!
 Math Blaster is definitely worth checking out and might motivate your kids to practice their math facts, too!